shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 - **Why I think it's valuable**: In the real world, we rarely work only with text data.
 Often, we have to manipulate multimodal data such as text, images, and PDFs within the same context window or integrate them using various tools that interface with the LLM.
 An extremely popular example is building AI agents that process rich visual PDFs that contain tables, diagrams and graphs.
 Thus the most common tools for multimodal AI agents are retrieval tools that can return different types of data based on specific queries.
 Thus, knowing how to manipulate multimodal data and integrate it with LLMs, RAG, and AI agents is a foundational skill in the industry and enterprise applications.
 - **Who the intended audience is**: Aspiring AI Engineers who are learning for the first time about multimodal LLMs, RAG, and AI agents.
 - **Theory / Practice ratio**: 20% theory / 80% practice
-- **Expected length of the article in words** (where 200-250 words ≈ 1 minute of reading time): 3600 words
+- **Expected length of the article in words (without the titles and references) ** (where 200-250 words ≈ 1 minute of reading time): 3800 words

 ## Narrative Flow of the Lesson